cohstats/coh2stats/migrate-react-router.md

 ## Notes
 - The codebase is partially migrated with the compatibility layer
 - Most components are already using the v6 compat imports
-- Main focus should be on replacing navigation patterns and route matching
+- Main focus should be on replacing route matching and Redux integration
 - Redux integration needs careful consideration during migration